micahr234/RL-Transformer-A-General-Purpose-Problem-Solver/README.md

 Train.ipynb *make sure to add you huggingface username where appropriate*

 **Evaluation:**

 Evaluate the trained model on new environments:

 Eval.ipynb *make sure to add you huggingface username where appropriate*

-## Results

-Our experiments demonstrate the capabilities of the ICRL-trained transformer across various tasks, including:

-- Solving unseen in-distribution and out-of-distribution examples.
-- In-context behavior stitching to combine learned skills.
-- Robustness to low-quality training data.
-- Adaptation to non-stationary environments.

-For detailed results and discussion, please refer to the `results/` directory and the paper.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU V3 License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments